code4it-dev/c4it-hugo/content/architecture-note/013-webapi-vs-rest-vs-restful/index.md

 - **Statelessness**: Each request from the client must contain all necessary information; **the server doesn't store the client state**.
 There is no context shared across different requests, making the system easier to scale and maintain.
 - **Cacheability**: Responses can be cached to improve performance.
 You can use the ETag header to understand whether the cache is valid.
 - **Resource-Based**: REST APIs expose resource operations via URL, and clients interact with these resources using standard HTTP methods.
-Each HTTP method has a specific meaning (so, put short, if you are using a POST to retrieve an entity's information, you are not adhering to the REST specification)
+Each HTTP method has a specific meaning (so, put short, if you are using a POST to retrieve an entity's information, you are not adhering to the REST guidelines)
 - **Uniform Interface**: Resources are exposed via a consistent representation (using URLs).
 In general, you want your URLs to be structured like `/{resource-type}/{id}`; for example, information about the book with ID 555 should be retrieved at the URL `/book/555` (notice that it's `book`, singular, and not `books`).
 - **Operations via HTTP methods**: You must use standard HTTP methods (GET, POST, PUT, DELETE) to represent the operations on a resource.
-For example, GET must retrieve information, while DELETE must be used delete an entity.
+For example, with GET you retrieve information, while with DELETE you only delete an entity.
 You must not use GET to delete a resource.
-- **Scalability**: REST APIs are lightweight and scalable.

 **REST is an acronym that means "REpresentational State Transfer"**.
 Let's focus on each word of the acronym.